branding board

 Now you know the difference between a brand board and a brand style guide.
 What’s the importance of having a brand board?

-Have you ever had to work with a website designer or graphic designer and you have to fill out a questionnaire about your brand or blog, so they can nail your brand personality?
+Have you ever had to work with a website designer or graphic designer who asked you to fill out a questionnaire about your brand or blog so they could accurately capture your brand personality?

-Now, imagine if all you’d do is send a document that accurately describes your brand, blog and business and contains all your brand elements.
+Now, imagine if all you had to do was send a document that accurately describes your brand, blog, and business, and contains all your brand elements.

 That document you’ll send across is a brand board and can serve as a visual guide for your business.

-Inconsistent branding is common for bloggers and small business owners trying to DIY everything.
+Inconsistent branding is common among bloggers and small business owners who try to do it all themselves.

 And you’ll start using different fonts for Instagram, Pinterest, and other brand graphics.
-Well, I’m not judging you cus I’ve been there.
+Well, I’m not judging you because I’ve been there.

-But, with your handy brand board, you can stick with your brand colours, fonts, tone, image styles, etc., and you can even add your brand kit in Canva for easy referencing when designing.]
+However, with your handy brand board, you can adhere to your brand colours, fonts, tone, image styles, and more.
+You can also add your brand kit to Canva for easy referencing when designing.

-Having your brand board helps you maintain brand consistency and clearly spell out your brand personality to your audience.
+Having a brand board helps you maintain brand consistency and clearly convey your brand personality to your audience.

 And when you consistently use your brand elements, you start attracting the right audience that can relate to your brand.